-It is the policy of the Williamsport Area School District to provide and maintain a learning environment that is free from harassment because of an individual's race, color, sex, national origin, religion, sexual orientation, or disability.
-The Williamsport Area School District prohibits any and all forms of harassment because of race, color, sex, national origin, religion, sexual orientation, and disability and encourages all members of the school community to treat each other with mutual respect and acceptance of our differences.
+policy is the of the Williamsport Area School District to provide and maintain a learning environment that is free from harassment because of individual's race, color. sex national origin, religion, sexual orientation, or disability.
+Williamsport Area School District prohibits any and all forms of harassment because of race, color, national origin, religion, sexual orientation, and disability and encourages all members of the school community to treat each other with mutual respect and acceptance of our differences.
 For purposes of this policy, members of the school community includes school board members, employees, students, agents, volunteers, contractors, or other persons subject to the supervision and control of the District.

-It shall be a violation of District policy for any student, teacher, administrator or other school personnel to harass a student through conduct of a sexual nature, or regarding race, color, sex, national origin, religion, sexual orientation, or disability.
-It shall also be a violation of this policy for any teacher, administrator, or other school personnel to tolerate sexual harassment or harassment because of a student's race, color, national origin, religion, sexual orientation, ethnicity, or disability by a student, teacher, administrator, other school personnel. or by any third party or parties who are participating in, observing, or otherwise engaged in activities, including sporting events and other extracurricular activities, under the auspices of the Williamsport Area School District.
+It shall be a violation of District policy for any student, teacher, administrator or other school personnel to harass a student through conduct of a sexual nature, or regarding race, color, sex, national origin, religion, sexual orientation, or disability. shall also be a violation of this policy for any teacher, administrator. other school or personnel to tolerate sexual harassment or harassment because of a student's race, color, national origin, religion, sexual orientation, ethnicity, or disability by student. teacher, administrator, other school personnel, or by any third party or parties who are participating in, observing, or otherwise engaged in activities, including sporting events and other extracurricular activities, under the auspices of the Williamsport Area School District.

-For the purpose of the policy, harassment means unwelcome verbal, visual, or physical conduct based on one's actual or perceived race, religion, color, national origin, gender, sexual orientation, disability, or other personal characteristics, and which has the purpose or effect of substantially interfering with a student's educational performance or creating an intimidating, hostile, or offensive environment.
-According to state law 18 PA C.S.A.-2709), an individual commits the offense of harassment when, with the intent to harass, annoy, or alarm another person, the individual subjects, or attempts, or threatens to subject, the other person to unwelcome physical contact; follows the other person in or about a public place or places; or behaves in a manner which alarms or seriously annoys the other person and which serves no legitimate purpose.
+of the For the purpose policy, harassment means unwelcome verbal, visual, or physical conduct based on one's actual or perceived race, religion, national origin, gender, color. orientation, disability, or sexual personal characteristics, and which has the purpose or effect of substantially interfering with a student's educational performance or creating an intimidating, hostile, offensive environment.
+According to state law 18 PA C.S.A.-2709), individual an commits the offense harassment when, with the intent to harass, annoy, or alarm another person, the individual subjects, or attempts, or threatens to subject, the other person to unwelcome physical contact; follows the other person in or about a public place or places; or behaves in a manner which alarms or seriously annoys the other person and which serves no legitimate purpose.
+28